For Tech Startups & SMEs

 GC 9 - Promote smart decarceration

-At CYPHER X, the puzzle we decipher is how to harness the potential of each GC for tech-enabled practice innovation.
+At CYPHER X, we decipher how to harness the potential of each GC for tech-enabled practice innovation.

 To harness this potential purposefully, we build a technology practice and a stock exchange for social work where tech-enabled solutions are scaled for maximum social impact and traded as investment assets.